Song Porcelain

 In the area of ceramics production, an important development was the setting up of official kilns to produce ceramics for the Imperial palace.
 During the Northern Song period, Jun and Ru wares , both a form of celadon, were produced.

-The Jun kilns at Baguadong (八卦洞)and Juntai (钧台)were located in Yu county(禹县) in Henan.
+The Jun kilns at Baguadong (八卦洞 )and Juntai (钧台)were located in Yu county (禹县) in Henan.
 The Jun kiln used iron and copper oxides to fire an opacified bluish glaze with red or purplish splashes.
-Vessels included flower pots, washers, dishes, censor, bowls, zun and etc. Some of the flower pots/stands have number (1-10) carved on their base.
-It has been established that the number is an indication of the size.
-Some vessels also have inscription such as fenghua (奉华) and sheng fu (省符).
-[Guan Jun is still a controversial subject with some experts questioning the Northern Song attribution.]
+Vessels included flower pots, washers, dishes, censor, bowls, zun and etc.

 Ru wares were produced in Baofeng Qingliangsi (宝丰清凉寺) in Henan.
 They usually have a light sky-blue colour with tiny spur marks on the outer base.
 Vessel forms consisted of mainly dishes, washers, bowls and some archaic zun vase, lian-form censers and vases.
-Some vessels also have the inscription fenghua (奉华).
+Some vessels also have the inscription fenghua (风华).

 During the Southern Song Period, two officially operated kilns were built at Xiuneisi and Jiaotanxia with the former in operation first.
 They consisted of jade-like thick which powdered bluish or yellowish colour tone.
 They have iron black body with majority having crackled glaze.
 The best have very thick multi-layered glaze and biscuit think body.

-For more on the guanwares, please read : Song Guan Wares .
+For more on the guanwares, please read : Song Guan Wares.

 Yue/Longquan greenware (celadon)

 During the Northern Song period, Yue ware was still an important greenware.
 The products of this period is characterised by fine incised motifs covering floral, bird, phoenix, dragon and human motif.
-A form of more deeply curved combined with incised style of decoration was introduced during the Mid Northern Song Period and continued to be used during the rest of the Northern Song Period.
+A form of more deeply carved combined with incised style of decoration was introduced during the Mid Northern Song Period and continued to be used during the rest of the Northern Song Period.
 Yue greenwares essential ceased by early Southern Song period.

-Longquan of the Northern Song essentially copied the Yue curved/combed motifs.
-Longquan developed its famous powder green [粉青]nd mei zi qing (plum green) [梅子青]glaze towards the end of Southern Song period.
+Longquan developed its famous powder green and plum green glaze towards the end of Southern Song period.
 The ware is characterised by multi-layered glaze application with jade like quality.
 It is arguably the greatest achievement of all green glaze wares.
 Longquan potters also produced some guan-type black body wares during the late southern Song period.

 For more on Longquan celadon, please read: Longquan Celadon